Swarm-Technologies/Getting-Started/README.md

 # Getting-Started with Swarm Evaluation Kit

-All Eval Kit and additional information can be found in the [Eval Kit Quickstart Guide](https://swarm.space/wp-content/uploads/2021/04/Swarm-Eval-Kit-Quickstart-Guide.pdf) or in our [Developer Tools](https://swarm.space/developertools/)
+All Eval Kit and additional information can be found in the [Eval Kit Quickstart Guide](https://swarm.space/wp-content/uploads/2021/04/Swarm-Eval-Kit-Quickstart-Guide.pdf) or in our [Developer Tools.](https://swarm.space/developertools/)

+Simple examples can be found in the [Examples]() folder

 ## Things you'll need
 Things you'll need for getting started with the Dev Kit.